 I held it together as we walked past the other patients and physicians but once we made it through those double doors, I lost it.
 Sobbing into Zach’s arms, I felt so helpless.
 As a mother, you’re supposed to protect your child and the lack of control I had over the situation was paralyzing.
 That hour plus (do surgeries ever take their allotted amount of time?) was treacherous.
 Anyone who has ever waited for a loved one in surgery knows the agonizing feeling of time standing still, stalking the clock, each minute passing painfully slow.
 I experienced it with both my father (brain tumor) and my sister (brain aneurysm) but my baby?
 That’s a whole other level.

-Thank God for Instagram Stories so I could zone out to other people’s lives.
+Thank God for Instagram; I zoned out to other people’s lives.
 I could barely answer friends and family that texted, not wanting to jinx the situation.
 I become suddenly superstitious in moments like this.

-After what seemed like an eternity and many checks of the unhelpful and un-updated surgery board, as well as our watches, not to mention, the whiplash we incurred every time the damn door opened and someone other than our surgeon walked out, he finally did.
+After, what seemed like, an eternity and many checks of the unhelpful and un-updated surgery board, as well as our watches, not to mention, the whiplash we incurred every time the damn door opened and someone other than our surgeon walked out, he finally did.
 And looked so serious.
-It seemed to take him forever to walk from the foyer to our feet.
+It seemed to take forever for him to walk from the foyer to our feet.

 Ironically, we were just “doors” down from where I recovered from an emergency appendectomy earlier this summer, just a month after Oliver’s birth.
 I think it’s safe to say, we’ve given them enough business in the last year and hope to not have to see the facility again for a long, long time, if ever!
 That’s no knock on the staff though, who are truly remarkable.
 Everyone we’ve encountered from my EMT’s, nurses and surgeon to Ollie’s have been incredible.